 Advanced Diversity and Inclusion Strategies (DV320)

-Many organizations with existing diversity initiatives experience inconsistent attention, energy and support from top executives and middle managers and sometimes struggle with outright or passive resistance to their D&I programs and processes.
-This workshop is designed to help experienced professionals and/or new D&I leaders in overcoming these obstacles by connecting their efforts to their organization’s strategic business objectives, its marketplace and long-term culture change.
+Many organizations with existing D&I processes experience inconsistent attention, energy and support from top executives and middle managers and sometimes struggle with outright or passive resistance to their programs and processes.
+This workshop is designed to help experienced professionals and/or new D&I leaders in overcoming these obstacles by connecting their efforts to their organization’s business goals, customer base and its culture change objectives.

 Through this workshop, understand: